Bani Sakhr: External challenges (late 18th–early 19th centuries)

+Late 19th century

+In the mid-1850s and 1860s, amid global rise of demand for grain, mercantile families from Nablus, Jerusalem and Damascus began moving into the Balqa and opening wheat and barley plantations.
+Among them were the Abu Jabir family of Jerusalem, which partnered with the Rumayh al-Fa'iz of the Sakhr to start a plantation at the village of Yaduda.
+The agreement stipulated the Abu Jabir brothers' payment of all expenses in return for allotting half the harvest to the Sakhr and splitting ownership of the land, which was cultivated by peasants from Palestine and Egypt.
+The venture proved lucrative and more Sakhr sheikhs joined in the efforts into the 1870s, opening up plantations south of Yaduda, including more prominently at Umm al-Amad.
+In the words of historian Mustafa Hamarneh, the sheikhs became a "new landed aristocracy".

 For fifty years up to 1920 the Bani Sakher were friends and allies of the Al Rashid dynasty.
 The relationship ended with Ibn Saud's conquest of the Nejd.
 It had its roots in the early nineteenth century when Abdullah Ibn Rashid was fleeing the Ibn Ali family after a conflict over leadership of the Shammar tribe.
-Ibn Rashid and his brother with a single camel arrived at the tents belonging to Ali Al-Khraisha, leader of the Beni Sakher and father of Haditha Al-Khraisha.
+Ibn Rashid and his brother with a single camel arrived at the tents belonging to Ali Al-Khraisha, leader of the Bani Sakher and father of Haditha Al-Khraisha.
 Sheikh Ali Al-Khraisha was not there but all the same they were given hospitality.
 During the night the camel died and the next day they continued their flight on foot.
 Some distance from the camp they met Sheikh Ali Al-Khraisha returning home.
 On hearing their story he insisted on them taking the camel he was riding, claiming that no guest who came into his camp riding should leave on foot.
 When Ibn Rashid came to power in the Nejd this deed was remembered.

-In 1875, a member of the Palestine Exploration Fund's survey team reported finding the Beni Sakher of the Ghor, who claim descent from the Beni Sakher of the Hauran, had several herds containing 100 to 300 head of cattle and many sheep and goats as well as camels and horses.
+In 1875, a member of the Palestine Exploration Fund's survey team reported finding the Bani Sakhr of the Ghor, who claim descent from the Bani Sakhr of the Hauran, had several herds containing 100 to 300 head of cattle and many sheep and goats as well as camels and horses.
 He mentions that they had fewer camels than previously since their power had been broken 7 or 8 years earlier by Mohammed Said, Pasha of Nablus, but that the current government was impotent.
 He counted 150 tents and estimated the tribe strength as 400 men.